donimbaga/theWeek/readme.md

-I need a web-application to crush my whole week.
+I need a web-application to crush my week.